FarronF/limerick-council-meetings/meetings/2022/07/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2022.md

 update from the relevant Directorate on this matter.

-16. Notice of Motion submitted by Councillor J. Scanlan--- 8
+16. Notice of Motion submitted by Councillor J. Scanlan
+---
+8

 ***I will move at the next Meeting that the footpath be extended from Kerry Group premises***